BMS BANDS

 -Eb Alto Saxophone

--A box of at least three strength #2.5 reeds for alto saxophone.
+-A box of at least three strength #2.5 reeds for alto saxophone (for beginners).
+Rico are ok and are typically the most cost effective.

 -A good neck strap with padding